MarkLeone/PostHaste/Readme.txt

 6. sudo make install

 The PostHaste Makefiles assume that LLVM and gtest are installed in standard system directories.
-That can be changed by add appropriate include and library paths in build/Makefile.common.
+Alternatively, the location of the LLVM install directory can be specified by setting an environment variable called "LLVM_DIR" (see build/Makefile.common).

 Building PostHaste
 ------------------